|

 palette.

-The full set of Uillean pipes were
+set of Uillean pipes were designed as a

-with melody, chordal accompaniment and
+chordal accompaniment and drones.
+A lever

-drones.
-A lever allows the drones to be
+allows the drones to be switched on or off

-regulator work is an individual
+as desired, and the regulator work is an

-style-choice, ranging from rhythmic hits
+individual style-choice, ranging from

-to full chords.
-Because the fingering
+rhythmic hits to full chords.
+Because the

-proceeds from a closed system, a wide
+fingering proceeds from a closed system, a

-variety of style and ornamentation is
+wide variety of style and ornamentation is

 possible, giving the player much